tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

 # Events

-Events are discriminated unions (DU) with cases associated with members of the cluster doing _add_/_update_/_delete_/ entities.
+Events are discriminated unions (DU) with cases associated with members of the context that end up in _adding_/_updating_/_deleting_/ entities.

-When we process an event it returns a new state or an error, which fits the following definition of Process taken from the Core.fs file:
+When we process an event it returns a new state or an error:

 ```FSharp
     type Event<'A> =